Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Acknowledgments

 \section{Acknowledgments}

-We thank Blake Sherwin and Alexander van Engelen for useful discussions.
+We thank Blake Sherwin, Alexander van Engelen and Colin Hill for useful discussions.
 This work uses resources of the National Energy Research Scientific Computing Center (NERSC), and open source software including \texttt{healpy} \cite{2019JOSS....4.1298Z}, \texttt{pixell} \cite{2021ascl.soft02003N} and \texttt{cmblensplus} \cite{2021ascl.soft04021N}.
 TN acknowledges support from JSPS KAKENHI Grant No. JP20H05859 and No. JP22K03682.